Admunzi/Web-Scraping_IMDB/README.md

 # Web Scraping with Python IMDB

 ## Introduction
 In this repository we will be scraping the IMDB website to get all the movies from the year 2020.

-We will be using the BeautifulSoup library to scrape the website.
-We will be using the requests library to get the HTML content of the website.
-We will be using the pandas library to store the data in a CSV file.
+We will be using the scrapy framework to scrape the website.

 ## Requirements
 - scrapy